He entered the relationship hopeful, drawn by the promise of connection and a shared future, unaware that love would soon be tangled with betrayal.

 The central conflict arises from the OP's refusal to financially support a child biologically not his, despite offering full participation in caregiving, leading his girlfriend to feel abandoned in her financial needs when the biological father proved unreliable.

-Is the OP justified in strictly adhering to the initial agreement, prioritizing his financial autonomy while supporting the child through labor, or should love and commitment to the partner supersede this boundary, requiring him to assume full financial responsibility for the child despite the existence of a biological father?
+Is the OP justified in strictly adhering to the initial agreement, prioritizing his financial autonomy while supporting the child through labor, or should love and commitment to the partner supersede this boundary, requiring him to a*sume full financial responsibility for the child despite the existence of a biological father?